opentensor/btwallet/README.md

 # TODO
 * password for encrypting the wallet
 * create coldkey
-* wrap signing into a fn and expose to python using - create_hotkey, use sr25519::Pair =
-        derive_sr25519_key(&seed, &derivation_path).expect("Failed to derive sr25519 key"); to sign a message
+* wrap signing in to a fn and expose to python using - create_hotkey, use sr25519::Pair = derive_sr25519_key(&seed, &derivation_path).expect("Failed to derive sr25519 key"); to sign a message
         ex: